barche/IoTaWatt_wiki_fork/Connecting-to-WiFi.md

 When the device powers up, it attempts to connect to the last WiFi network used.
-Although the device can run without WiFi, at present a connection must be established during startup.
+Although the device can run without WiFi, a connection must be established if the real time clock is not set or logging to an external server like Emoncms is desired, or to run the configuration app to complete the installation.

 If the device has never been connected to a WiFi network (new), or the last used network is not available, the ESP8266 will start up in AP (access point) mode.
-It will have a recognizable SSID (either "IoTaWatt" or the name previously assigned to the device).
+This state is indicated when the LED flashes the three color sequence RED-GREEN-GREEN.
+It will have a recognizable SSID of iota + a unique 8 digit number.
 Connect to it using a smartphone or tablet.
+It will ask for a password, which is "iotawatt".
 After connecting, a page will be rendered allowing you to select (or specify) your network SSID and access key.

-Once connected, the access point will disappear, the name of the new WiFi network will be saved, and the device will continue its startup procedure.
+Once connected, the name of the new WiFi network will be saved, and the device will continue its startup procedure.
+If the device displays another three color LED sequence, see [Troubleshooting](https://github.com/boblemaire/IoTaWatt/wiki/Troubleshooting)

+If the led begins blinking a rapid dull green, proceed to the next step [Device Configuration](https://github.com/boblemaire/IoTaWatt/wiki/Device-Configuration)